 From here we can start a new project, open an existing one, save a project, print it and exit from InfoDrainage.
 For more information about this topic, go to File Menu.

-The Preferences settings allow designation of units, color theme and general software operation settings.
+The Preferences settings allow designation of units and general software operation settings.
 For more information about this topic, go to Preferences.

 Within InfoDrainage, you can import, create, and export templates that can be transferred to another computer with InfoDrainage installed.
 The template items then become available in the Build menu and the Toolbox.
 In this model, the Toolbox includes the default Template items, as well as Templates set up specifically for this tutorial.
 Once we have set up Stormwater Controls that comply with our local standards, we can add them to a Templates file by right-clicking an item and selecting Add to Templates.
 For more information about this topic, go to Object Templates.